DOODLEDO3946/MyVirtualGyroscope/README.md

  - Enable external Joystick to Virtual Sensor injection
  - Correct some bugs when interacts with the Xposed API
  - Apply well practices of developing

-DONE:

- - Add more virtual sensor Compass (Orientation)
- - Correct some bugs when interacts with the Xposed API